MarcinKilarski/Interactive-Website-Performance-Report/README.md

 - Added date, country and device filters
 - Removed page descriptions
 - Adding additional content to Glossary page
+- Expanded Engagement page
+- Making the dashboard wider by decreasing margins on sides
 - Tens small improvements to layout and charts

 ## Instructions